-Through this bi-directional partnership, medical providers and their care teams integrate other health and human services into clinical workflows by building and maintaining ongoing relationships with community resources.
-In turn, the community organizations actively engage with the health care community to ensure communication and follow up regarding ACE screening and response.
-For a sophisticated Network of Care, this may involve standing up digital health resource technology platforms to effectively share patient data, provide bidirectional communication pathways, and establish shared protocols between clinical and social service providers.
+Through this partnership, clinical care teams integrate other health and human services into clinical workflows by building and maintaining ongoing relationships with community resources through bi-directional information sharing.
+In turn, the community organizations actively engage with the health care community to ensure communication and follow-up regarding ACE screening and response.
+For a Network of Care, this may involve standing up digital health resource technology platforms to effectively share patient data, provide bi-directional communication pathways, and establish shared protocols between clinical and social service care teams.

 First 5 of Humboldt County implemented a three-step plan to improve the health and well-being of children in their community, with the goal to incorporate trauma-responsive care practices, promote resiliency factors, and prevent ACEs.
 In order to build Humboldt County's capacity to respond, the County Board of Supervisors together with the Department of Health and Human Services provided forty-two community grants to non-profits, including mental health consultation for families, foster parent coaching, behavioral health support in schools, developmental screening, and support for school-based health centers.
-These efforts included training twelve schools, three clinics, and six community groups to be trauma informed.
+These efforts included trauma-informed training for twelve schools, three clinics, and six community groups.

 An important aspect of First 5's efforts in Humboldt County is their partnership with tribal communities.
 The boundaries of Humboldt County include seven federally recognized tribes and rancherias.
 Traditionally, these communities have reported higher than the national average rates of serious mental illness, substance use disorders, and early mortality.
 These health disparities and inequities pair with historical trauma and the toxic stress that can be caused by poverty, discrimination, and other social determinants of health to create poorer health outcomes for vulnerable communities.
-In response, the Hoopa Valley Tribe Department of Education and their community partners have led the valley's Trauma Informed Movement to transform the supports in their community, including the creation of the on-campus health clinic at Hoopa Valley High School.
+In response, the Hoopa Tribal Education Association, a chartered organization of the Hoopa Valley Tribal Council, is leading efforts with cross-system community partners to form the valley's Trauma Informed Movement (TIM) to transform the supports in their community, including the creation of the Klamath-Trinity Joint Unified School District (KTJUSD) Student Wellness Center and the incorporation of culturally-responsive, trauma-informed practices in local education, health, and human service sectors.